 For activists’ fears that the industry will be dominated by heartless and greedy out-of-state Multi-State Operators (MSOs) to be realized, this office would have to fail on every metric it could be judged.

 There will be robust licensing, investigations, and compliance staff in the CRC to ensure the industry abides by the regulations set down by the CRC to ensure product safety, including no moldy flower.

-The Office of the Executive Director would be established to deal with management, regulatory affairs, legal, legislation, education, and Human Resources (HR).
+The Office of the Executive Director will be established to deal with management, regulatory affairs, legal, legislation, education, and Human Resources (HR).
 There will be a Chief of Staff to the Commission, the Deputy Executive Director, the Chief Counsel, the Communications Director, the Director of Legal Affairs, the Director of Labor compliance and education, and a Director of Administration in the office.

 The Office of Compliance and Licensing will review license applications and deal with the permit process.
 Their Office of Patient and Customer Services will deal with growing the medical cannabis program and a call center.

 The Office of Data and Business Analytics will deal with data and IT.